gbenroscience/ParserNG/parser-ng-sql/README.md

   failing confusingly mid-run.
 Use `execute(root)` for those queries.
-- **Not safe for concurrent use on a single `ArrowQuery` instance.** The reusable buffer and its scratch state belong to one query, one thread at a time — this is the trade-off for the zero-allocation guarantee.
+- **Not safe for concurrent use on a single `ArrowQuery` instance.** The reusable buffer and its scratch state belong to one query, one thread at a time; this is the trade-off for the zero-allocation guarantee.
 If you need this on multiple threads, give each thread its own `ArrowQuery` (compiled from the same SQL text) and its own reusable output.
 - **Every column in `output` must already have capacity for at least